A Stroll Down South Bend’s Western Avenue in the 1950s

 While each butcher had chicken, turkey and beef, they also made their own hot dogs and would have basic deli slices available.
 As was typical at the time, a customer would keep a tab and would need to pay the balance within 30 days.
 Bonus items could be a feather to look for chametz before Passover or a live chicken for Kapparot before Yom Kippur.
 Both Jerry and Sally smiled as they remembered one of Zonenberg’s delivery truck drivers who always showed up tipsy.

 Further down Western Avenue was the Progressive Bakery owned by Ina (Cohen) Rosenberg’s family.
-Because they did not live close enough to walk, Jerry’s mother, Lena Brumer, would put in her order and the delivery truck would show up in the afternoon complete with chocolate babka, rye bread, challah, or apple slices (click on link to get a copy of the recipe).
+Because they did not live close enough to walk, Jerry’s mother, Lena Brumer, would put in her order and the delivery truck would show up in the afternoon complete with chocolate babka, rye bread, challah, or apple slices (click here to get a copy of the recipe).
 Sally’s eyes lit up “My sister would come from Lima, Ohio and would bring a dozen home because they were the best apple slices around.”

 Pictured right - Cooperman's Bakery - 503 S. Chapin, circa 1950s - courtesy of The History Museum